Filler

 This page contains a translation into English of the lyrics to the popular song "A’ala Baabi Wa-Aif Amarain", which was sung by Melhelm Barakaat.
 Also included is a transliteration of the Arabic lyrics into the Roman alphabet so you can sing along if you like.

-Other ways the song title might be spelled include "Ala Babee Waeff Amarain", "A La Babi Waef Amaren", "Ala Baby Wef Amarine", or "Ala Baby Waef Amarain".
+Other ways the song title might be spelled include "Ala Babee Waeff Amarain", "A La Babi Waef Amaren", "Ala Baby Wef Amarine", "3ala Babi Wa2ef Qamarin", or "Ala Baby Waef Amareen".
 People sometimes write the singer's name as "Mel7em Barakat."
-This song appeared on an album, released in 2004, titled Layali Dubai.

 Melhem Barakat was born in 1944 in Lebanon.
 As a child, he showed his talent for singing at school parties.